Wednesday January 22 2014

 Is the Obalon balloon available on the NHS?

 No. It is only available privately, from a company called Spire Healthcare.
-Treatment through Spire costs £1,995 for one balloon, £2,995 for two and £3,995 for three.
+Prices are available on request

 However, an intra-gastric balloon procedure without invasive surgery is available on the NHS.

 The balloon can be passed through your mouth and down into your stomach using an endoscope (a thin, flexible tube that has a light and a camera on one end).